techmakerai/Python-OpenAI-API-Voice-Chatbot/README.md

 pip install setuptools
 ```

+To use the API key from OpenAI, you can add the key to the Python program or set it as a system environment variables in Windows.

-If you rather want to use your OpenAI API key in the Python program, then add it as,
+If you want to use your OpenAI API key in the Python program, then add it as,
 ```python
 client = OpenAI(api_key="this is your API key")
 ```